- Understanding Chronic Kidney Disease

 - Make healthy lifestyle choices—quit smoking, exercise, eat well, reduce stress and get enough sleep.

-- Take all medications exactly as prescribed.
+- Take all medications exactly as prescribed and talk to your PCP before taking any over-the-counter medications.

 - Check out additional resources for CKD information.

-- Get support from your family, friends, doctor and your counselor, if you have one.
+- Get support from your family, friends, doctor and your counselor (if you have one).